There are so many amazing things to do in Playa del Carmen that you don’t want to miss.

 The event will start with a class in a Latin dance style for example Salsa, Merengue, or Kizomba.
 The class is open to all levels and can be enjoyed by people of all ages.

 After the class is finished, the DJ will begin to play and the dance floor will be open.
-Now it’s your turn to put to practice the moves you have learned.
+Now it’s your turn to put into practice the moves you have learned.

 The adventure of skydiving is an amazing Playa del Carmen activity.
 What can be more thrilling than jumping out of a plane 10,000 feet above the beautiful blue Caribbean sea?